mike76-dev/sia-satellite/RENT.md

 Once your `renterd` is fully synced, navigate to the Satellite page and enter the following configuration:
 ```
 Address:     the network address of the Satellite including the port number
+Mux Port:    the port of the Satellite listening to RHP3 calls (defaults to 9993)
 Public Key:  the public key displayed on the Account page of the Satellite portal,
              without the 'ed25519:' prefix
 Renter Seed: the renter seed displayed on the Account page of the Satellite portal